App Building Guidelines

 - Use File Name to present the name of the file.
 Alternatively, select Custom: to give the App a friendly name.
 For example, the App file itself might be called Download_Weather_Data then the custom name would be the same but without the underscores, Download Weather Data.

 - Description: The description entered here is the description that gets shown on the web for the app, so please make sure it's an accurate description and user-friendly.

 - URL: The URL field provides the ability to include a link to an external website.

 - Author: Provide the details of the Analytic Application creator, including Name, Vintage (YYYY.Qtr), Company, and Copyright.

-When authoring an app, make sure you have saved the file as an .yxwz file even if you changed the workflow type to Analytic App.
-If the file extension is left as a .yxmd, it will open as a workflow and not as an App.
+When authoring an app, make sure you have saved the file as a YXWZ file even if you changed the workflow type to Analytic App.
+If the file extension is left as a .yxmd, it opens as a workflow and not as an App.

 The Map Input tool gives the App consumer the ability to select a location or draw a polygon or line using the map input feature.
 Map questions should be short but descriptive and a base map should always be used.
 When choosing a base map, make sure you select Most Recent Vintage.